 - How to Save Money When Building a Gaming PC

-How much you should spend on a gaming PC isn’t always an easily answerable question.
+But the amount you should spend on a gaming PC isn’t always an easily answerable question.

-As I’m sure you can tell, there are many different options in terms of components relating to whatever tasks you may want your computer to tackle, this means that budgets will always vary.
+As I’m sure you can tell, there are many different options in terms of components relating to whatever tasks you may want your computer to tackle, and this means that budgets will always vary.

 On the other hand, someone who may have been saving up specifically for a high-end gaming PC with dreams of becoming a famous streamer might drop $1,000USD to $2,500USD for their ultimate gaming setup.